-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM 10-Q

-B QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For quarterly period ended: March 31, 2021 OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from Commission File Number: 1-4221

-HELMERICH & PAYNE, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-to

-(I.R.S.
-Employer Identification No.)

-th Boulder Avenue, Suite 1400, Tulsa, C (Address of principal executive offices) (Zi ip Code) /E (918) 742-5531 Registrant's telephone number, including a rea codo) (٢ N/A liea code) (F ormer name, former address and former f iscal vear. , · if changed since last report) ····· / ···· Sec urities registered pursuant to Section 12(b b) of the Act: Title of each class Trading symbol(s) Name of each exchange on whic h registered ••• - - Common Stock (\$0.10 par value) HP New York Stock Exchan ge Indicate by check mark whether the Registrant (1) has filed preceding 12 months (or for such shorter period that the R 90 days.
-Yes I No □ Indicate by check mark whether the Registrant has submit T (§ 232.405 of this chapter) during the preceding 12 month Indicate by check mark whether the Registrant is a large a growth company.
-See the definitions of "large accelerated Exchange Act. ted electronically every Interactive Data F the of for such shorter period that the reg inccelerated filer, an accelerated filer, a non), and (2) has been subject to such filing requirement ile required to be submitted pursuant to Rule 405 of istrant was required to submit such files).
-Yes I No I -accelerated filer, smaller reporting company, or an tts for the past Regulation S- ⊐ emerging Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company П

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+5 UNITED STATES SECURITIES AND EXCHANGE COMMISSIO Washington, D.C.
+20549 FORM 10-Q N QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 For quarterly period ended: March 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 4 For the transition period from to Commission File Number: 1-4221 HELMERICH & PAYNE, INC. (Exact name of registrant as specified in its charter) Delaware 73-0679879 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1437 South Boulder Avenue, Suite 1400, Tuisa, Oklahoma, 74119 (Address of principal executive offices) (2p Code) (9(8) 774551 (Registrant's telephone m 4 /secutive area code) (Registrant's telephone and address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock (\$0.10 par value) HP New York Stock Exchange Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securit 90 days.
+Yes \boxtimes No \square es Exchange Act of 1934 during the preceding 12 months (or for such shorte r period that the Registrant was required to file such reports), and (2) has been subject to such f ling requirements for the past Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted I pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the e preceding 12 months (or for such shorter period that the registrant was required to submit suc h files).
+Yes 🗵 No 🗆 Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller Exchange Act. reporting company, or an emerging growth company.
+See the definitions of " arge accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth co ompany" in Rule 12b-2 of the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company Line ging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period or complying with any new or revised financial accounting standards provide d pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷

-CLASS OUTSTANDING AT April 23, 2021 Common Stock, \$0.10 par value 107,893,998
+Yes 🗆 No 3 CLASS OUTSTANDING AT April 23, 2021 Common Stock, \$0.10 par value 107,893,998